-If we are unable to attract new customers and expand sales to existing customers, our business growth could be slower than we expect and our business may be harmed.
+If we are unable to attract new customers and expand sales to existing customers, our growth could be slower than we expect and our business may be harmed.

-Our future growth depends in part upon increasing our customer base.
-Our ability to achieve significant growth in revenues in the future will depend, in large part, upon the effectiveness of our sales and marketing efforts, both domestically and internationally.
-We may have difficulty attracting a potential client that has already invested substantial personnel and financial resources to integrate on-premise software into its business, as such organizations may be reluctant or unwilling to invest in a new product.
+Our growth depends in part upon increasing our customer base.
+Our ability to achieve significant growth in revenues will depend, in large part, upon the effectiveness of our sales and marketing efforts, both domestically and internationally.
+We may have difficulty attracting potential customers that rely on tools such as Excel, or that have already invested substantial personnel and financial resources to integrate on-premise or other software into their businesses, as such organizations may be reluctant or unwilling to invest in a new product.
 If we fail to attract new customers or maintain and expand those customer relationships, our revenues will grow more slowly than expected and our business will be harmed.
+As we reallocate marketing resources to focus on digital events, digital lead generation, and tools to help our sales representatives connect with prospects virtually in light of COVID-19, there is no guarantee these new marketing efforts will be successful, and our business may be harmed.

-Our future growth also depends upon our ability to add users and sell additional products to our existing customers.
-It is important for the future growth of our business that our existing customers make additional significant purchases of our products and add additional users to our platform.
+Our growth also depends upon our ability to add users and sell additional products to our existing customers.
+It is important for the growth of our business that our existing customers make additional significant purchases of our products and add additional users to our platform.
 Although our customers, users, and revenue have grown rapidly in the past, in recent periods our slower growth rates have reflected the size and scale of our business, as well as our focus on our strategic products.
 We cannot be assured that we will achieve similar growth rates in future periods as our customers, users, and revenue could decline or grow more slowly than we expect.
 Our business also depends on retaining existing customers.
-If we do not retain customers, including due to the acquisition of our customers by other companies, our customers do not purchase additional products or we do not add additional users to our platform, our revenues may grow more slowly than expected, may not grow at all or may decline.
+If we do not retain customers, including due to the acquisition of our customers by other companies, or our customers do not purchase additional products or we do not add additional users to our platform, our revenues may grow more slowly than expected, may not grow at all or may decline.
 Additionally, increasing incremental sales to our current customer base may require additional sales efforts that are targeted at senior management.
 There can be no assurance that our efforts will result in increased sales to existing customers or additional revenues.